dagorret/netevolution/README.md

 The project already covers the core reading and synchronization flow, but it is still under active construction.
 In particular:

 - it is optimized for reading, not yet for composition or SMTP sending
-- passwords are currently stored in SQLite behind a replaceable abstraction
+- passwords are resolved through a single abstraction and persisted in the OS keyring when available
 - console instrumentation and diagnostics are already in place
 - cancellation, concurrency, and UI responsiveness are actively being hardened